paprisen/Data-Types-C-plus-plus/README.md

 Boolean (bool):
 The program takes a boolean input(0=false, 1=true), displays it, then prints its size which is of 1 bytes.

+Algorithm:

+Start the program.
+Declare an integer variable a.
+Prompt: Enter integer number
+Input: Read value into a
+Output: Display value of a and its size using sizeof(a) Declare a float variable b.
+Prompt: Enter floating number
+Input: Read value into b
+Output: Display value of b and its size using sizeof(b) Declare a character variable c.
+Prompt: Enter Character
+Input: Read value into c
+Output: Display value of c and its size using sizeof(c) Declare a double variable e.
+Prompt: Enter double int number
+Input: Read value into e
+Output: Display value of e and its size using sizeof(e) Declare a string variable f.
+Prompt: Enter String
+Input: Read value into f
+Output: Display value of f and its size using sizeof(f) Declare a boolean variable d.
+Prompt: Enter Boolean value
+Input: Read value into
+Output: Display value of d and its size using sizeof(d) End the program.

-Conclusion: The program concludes upon displaying all the values and their sizes in memory.
+Conclusion: The program display all the values and their sizes in memory.
 This makes it easier for users to learn how to apply datatypes practically in C++, but also introduces them to the concept of memory allocation of datatypes.